Particular/docs.particular.net/architecture/aws/messaging.md

 callsToAction: ['solution-architect', 'poc-help']
 ---

-AWS provides a few messaging options that you can take advantage of when using NServiceBus.
+AWS provides a few messaging options that one can take advantage of when using NServiceBus.

 The Particular Service Platform already offers in NServiceBus the Amazon SQS transport that leverages the technologies highlighted below.